 Although you managed to access the CentOS server without having to provide a password, it still has a password-based authentication system running on the machine.
 This makes it a potential target for brute force attacks.
 Follow the steps below to disable SSH password authentication:

 sudo nano /etc/ssh/sshd_config

 Once you are done save the file and restart the SSH service:

-Congratulation’s!
-You have successfully installed SSH server.
-Thanks for using this tutorial for installing and configure SSH keys on CentOS 8 systems.
-For additional help or useful information, we recommend you to check the official SSH website.
+Congratulations!
+You have successfully installed the SSH server.
+Thanks for using this tutorial for installing and configuring SSH keys on CentOS 8 systems.
+For additional help or useful information, we recommend you check the official SSH website.